krojzl/sap-hana/export/export.md

 Usage of Persistent Memory can be activated on the level of whole SAP HANA Database, selected Tables, selected Table Partitions or only selected Table Columns.

-Although mixed combinations with primary systems having Persistent Memory and secondary systems without Persistent Memory and visa versa are supported, it is not recommended for High Availability purpose.
+Although mixed combinations with primary systems having Persistent Memory and secondary systems without Persistent Memory and vice versa are supported, it is not recommended for High Availability purpose.
 In any case proper memory sizing must be ensured to avoid out-of-memory situations after takeover.

 Additional Information: